Coloring ideas for Llama

 Let your creativity shine by drawing mountains or grassy hills in the background.
 And why not imagine a rainbow llama with sparkly shoes or sunglasses?

-On the back of the page, why not try writing some fun facts about the llama, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the llama, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Llama?